gluster/glusterdocs/docs/Administrator-Guide/Setting-Up-Clients.md

 2. Ensure that TCP and UDP ports 24007 and 24008 are open on all Gluster servers.
 Apart from these ports, you need to open one port for each brick starting from port 49152 (instead of 24009 onwards as with previous releases).
+The brick ports assignment scheme is now compliant with IANA guidelines.
+For example: if you have five bricks, you need to have ports 49152 to 49156 open.

-The brick ports are now randomized, a port is randomly selected within the range of base_port to max_port as defined in glusterd.vol file and then assigned to the brick.
+    From Gluster-9.1 onwards, the brick ports will be randomized.
+A port is randomly selected within the range of base_port to max_port as defined in glusterd.vol file and then assigned to the brick.
 For example: if you have five bricks, you need to have at least 5 ports open within the given range of